2008 United States presidential election in Minnesota: Analysis

 Minnesota has the longest streak as a blue state, having last voted for a Republican presidential nominee in 1972.
 However, the Democrats' margins of victory in 2000 and 2004 were relatively narrow.
 With this in mind, Republicans targeted the state for the 2008 election, holding the 2008 Republican National Convention in Minneapolis-St. Paul.
 Although the state swung more Democratic in 2008 and Barack Obama performed better here than John Kerry did in 2004, the swing was smaller than the national average.

 During the same election, a contentious U.S. Senate battle took place between incumbent Republican U.S. Senator Norm Coleman and Democrat Al Franken.
 The close election resulted in two court appeals, both of which eventually declared Franken the winner.
 At the state level, Democrats picked up two seats in the Minnesota House of Representatives and one seat in the Minnesota Senate.

 On Election Day, Obama won Minnesota by a comfortable margin, piling up 2-1 margins in Hennepin County (Minneapolis) and Ramsey County (St. Paul).
 Obama also ran evenly in the Minneapolis suburbs and rural Minnesota.
 However, McCain mostly held the same counties Bush won in the Republican base of central Minnesota.
 While Obama still won the state with ease, GOP efforts and the Republican National Convention led to a better Republican performance than seen in neighboring states in the Upper Midwest, and prevented the collapse of Republican support that occurred in neighboring Michigan and Wisconsin.
+Obama was the first Democrat to carry Olmstead County since 1964.

 As of the 2024 presidential election, this is the last election in which Stevens County, Watonwan County, Pope County, Grant County, Yellow Medicine County, Lincoln County, Pennington County, Murray County, Pine County, Big Stone County, Marshall County, Polk County, Red Lake County, and Aitkin County voted for the Democratic candidate.